garyokeeffe/NSA/README.md

 - limit = [INTEGER OF #NOTES TO FETCH PER RELAY (Defaults to 2000)]

 **Objects included in response**:
-- Dictionary of noteID's wherein each object has the following properties:
+- Dictionary of noteIDs wherein each object has the following properties:
    - time_created = [INTEGER OF WHEN NOTE WAS CREATED]
    - content = [STRING REPRESENTING NOTE's CONTENT]
    - author = [AUTHORS PUBLIC KEY IN HEX FORMAT]